nesk/akkurate/documentation/topics/extend.md

 # Extend %product%

-Although %product% focuses on providing all the necessary constraints to validate day-to-day Kotlin objects, you might need to write your own constraints for custom business validation.
+Although %product% focuses on providing [all the essential constraints](apply-constraints.md#built-in-constraints), you might need to write your own constraints for custom business validation.

 > Remember, if you're missing a constraint, [report it on our GitHub repository.](%github_product_url%/issues)